CharlesPublic/PathfinderKingmakerMods/README.md

 ## SavegameCleanerMod

-- Remove dead units without loot from the area file (one unit is up to 10000 lines of json, faster loading and saving times)
+- Remove dead units without loot from the area file
-- Clear the statistic.json file (faster loading times)
+- Clear the statistic.json file
-- Remove dead summons from the party.json (my party.json dropped from 30MB to 3MB when i first did this and reduced loading and saving  times by 5 sec)
+- Remove dead summons from the party.json
 - Remove pets without master from the party.json (minor impact)

+One unit gets serialized into up to 10000 lines of json code, so its important that we clear all units form the save files that are no longer needed.
+This improves saving and loading times.
+My party.json had 400 dead summons in there, dropped from 30MB to 3MB with this fix.